C.K. Williams passed away on September 20, of cancer. In Hopewell, mere miles from here.

 As a former student of C.K.
 Williams, everything I’ve been reading, watching, and listening to surrounding his work and his impact — from Princeton to Paris, from Newark to New York, from poetry to translation, from critical theory to literature — matters a lot to me, and I suspect that others feel the same way.
 I think the more stories we have about Williams, the more we share his work, the better.
 It keeps his legacy urgent, of the moment, and alive.

-He was a poet I always called Professor.
 He even offered to be one of my senior thesis advisers — I ended up writing my thesis with Tracy K. Smith, and I graduated with a B.A. in English and a certificate in Creative Writing in 2014.
 He really made an impact on me.